XhuliaToska/Activity-2-Genetic-Algorithms/README.md

-We implemented two techniques: Genetic  and Simulated algorithms. src repository contains the code for these two algorithms written in python
+We implemented two techniques: Genetic  and Simulated algorithms. src repository contains the code for these two algorithms written in python data respository contains the data that we chose to work and test our models.